Cres: Flora and fauna

 Cres is home to many different types of nonvenomous snakes, including Elaphe quatuorlineata, Zamenis longissimus, Zamenis situla, and Natrix tessellata, a snake rare or absent on other Adriatic islands.

+Birds

 The island has a relatively large breeding population of the endangered Eurasian griffon vulture, which can often be seen soaring over the island.
+It forms part of the Kvarner Islands Important Bird Area (IBA), designated as such by BirdLife International because it supports significant numbers of many bird species, including breeding populations of many birds of prey.

 Climate

 The main part of Cres features a mid-latitude humid subtropical climate (Köppen : Cfa) under the Köppen climate classification.
 Winters are cool and damp, punctuated by the Bora wind and summers are hot and quite dry, bordering on a hot-summer mediterranean climate (Csa).
 Further south, Lošinj island enjoys a true hot-summer mediterranean climate (Csa) with cool and damp winters and hot, distinctly dry summers.